ksj1230/Update-State-Checker/README.md

 3. Verify the hardlink information of components

 # 3. Generating a Pacakge-Component Mismatch
 We provide a simple way to generate a package-component mismatch.
-We ran the script on a Windows 10 64-bits desktop.
+We tested it on a Windows 10 64-bits desktop.
 Figure 2 shows the update packages installed on the system.
 ![systeminfo](Images/systeminfo.png "systeminfo")
 <em>figure 2.
 Packages Installed on the System </em>